Fon people: Traditional beliefs

 The traditional Fon religion is regionally called Vodoun, Vodzu or Vodu, which is etymologically linked to Vodun – a term that refers to their theological concept of "numerous immortal spirits and deities".

 The religious practice of the Fon people have four overlapping elements: public gods, personal or private gods, ancestral spirits, and magic or charms.
 Thus, the Vodoun religion is polytheistic.
-The Fon people have a concept of a female Supreme Being called Nana Buluku, who gave birth to the Mawu, Lisa and created the universe.
+The Fon people have a concept of a female Supreme Being called Nana Buluku, who gave birth to the Mawu-Lisa and created the universe.
 After giving birth, the mother Supreme retired, and left everything to Mawu-Lisa (Moon-Sun, female-male) deities, spirits and inert universe.
 Mawu-Lisa created numerous minor imperfect deities.
-In Fon belief, the feminine deity Mawu had to work with trickster Legba and the snake Aido Hwedo to create living beings, a method of creation that imbued the good, the bad and a destiny for every creature including human beings.
+In Fon belief, the feminine deity Mawu had to work with trickster Legba and the cosmic serpent Aido Hwedo to create living beings, a method of creation that imbued the good, the bad and a destiny for every creature including human beings.
 Only by appeasing lesser deities and Legba, in Fon theology, can one change that destiny.
 This appeasing requires rituals and offerings to the lesser gods and ancestral spirits, who are believed to have ability to do favors to human beings.
 A typical traditional home compound of the Fon people has a Dexoxos, or ancestral shrine.
 The charms are locally called gbo, gris gris, ju ju, or obeah, involve leaves, herbs, smoke and these are offerings to public or personal gods of each family.

 While many Fon identify as Christian, the majority continue to practice Benin's traditional religion Vodun.
 The Fon have priests and mediums who receive the spirits on the occasion of the great festivals.
 The cult of the sacred serpents in the temple of Whydah had some importance, but eventually fell into disuse.
 Practice can involve drumming to induce possession by one of these gods or spirits.
 Together with other cultural groups from the Fon homeland region such as the Yoruba and Bantu, Fon culture merged with French, Portuguese or Spanish to produce distinct religions (Voodoo, Obeah, Candomblé and Santería), dance and musical styles (Arará, Yan Valu).

 In the French colonies, such as Saint-Domingue (now Haiti), the Christian missionaries confiscated and burnt the statues and religious objects of the Fon people, but this did not end their practices.
 They rebuilt their icons again.
 The Fon people and their government have reversed the colonial attempts to culturally change them.
 After the end of the colonial era, January 10 has been declared an official annual holiday in Benin dedicated to Vodun gods.